Water Meter Permits

 • An outlet valve (isolation valve) must be installed on the outlet side of the meter (Residential included).

-A Water Meter Request Permit must be completed and submitted to Beaumont Operations via email to WaterandWastewater@beaumont.ab.ca for approval prior to booking any appointment.
+A Water Meter Request Permit must be completed and submitted to the Water and Wastewater department via email to WaterandWastewater@beaumont.ab.ca for approval prior to booking any appointment.

 Residential: